-New York City has seen a rapid redevelopment that has been able to enhance previously degraded places.
+New York City has seen rapid redevelopment that has been able to enhance previously degraded places.
 First of all the sites that have access to the waterfront.
-Most companies in these areas have private economic interests, interested public value only when there is a direct return in their profit.
+Most firms in these areas have private economic interests, interested in public value only when there is a direct return on their profit.

-If part of the waterfront is not taken into consideration it could be lost, with the constant return of people to the urban core, there is the need to create public and cultural infrastructures.
-In a city that is full of many icons, parks, theaters and museums, an aquarium is one of the few types of public facilities that does not exist within the surrounding area.
+If part of the waterfront is not taken into account it could be lost, with the constant return of people to the urban core, there is a need to create public and cultural infrastructures.
+In a city that is filled with numerous icons, parks, theaters and museums, an aquarium is one of the few types of public facilities that does not exist within the surrounding area.